The Tour Championship

 Anyway, enough of my griping…lets have a look at the Tour Championship Leaderboard as it stands on Monday afternoon through zero holes….

 S Scheffler -10

-There are two markets being priced up by most firms this week, ‘To Win The Fedex Cup’ and ‘To Shoot The Lowest 72 hole’ score, not unsurprisingly the number one in the standings heading in to the week Scottie Scheffler heads up the first market while the ‘lowest 72 hole score’ market is headed up by Rory McIlroy.
+There are two markets being priced up by most firms this week, ‘To Win The Fedex Cup’ and ‘To Shoot The Lowest 72 hole’ score, not unsurprisingly the number one in the standings heading in to the week Scottie Scheffler heads up the first market at restrictive odds while in the ‘lowest 72 hole score’ market Scheffler and Rory McIlroy vie for favouritism.